kyegomez/WARP/README.md

 15. **RELE-[Module]**: Release-related tasks for [Module], e.g., "RELE-App: Release version 1.2.0."

 This shorthand ensures that each commit message is concise yet informative, indicating the type of change, the specific module it affects, and a brief description of what the change entails.
 It's particularly useful for quickly understanding the context and impact of changes in a large and complex codebase.

+## Best Practices for Using WASP

+### Commit Message Clarity
+- **Descriptive Yet Concise**: Commit messages should be clear and concise.
+Avoid vague descriptions; be specific about what the commit achieves.
+- **Consistency**: Maintain a consistent format across all commit messages.
+This consistency aids in readability and understanding, especially when reviewing historical changes.

+### Collaborative Workflow
+- **Team Understanding**: Ensure that the entire development team understands and agrees on the meaning of each type of change.
+This shared understanding is crucial for effective communication.
+- **Review and Feedback**: Regularly review commit messages as a team.
+Use this as an opportunity to provide feedback and improve the protocol.

+### Integration with Development Tools
+- **Automated Checks**: If possible, integrate automated checks in your version control system to ensure that commit messages follow the WASP format.
+- **Documentation**: Include a section in your project’s documentation that describes the WASP protocol and its usage.
+This is particularly useful for new team members.

+## Challenges and Solutions

+### Adoption Resistance
+- **Challenge**: Resistance from team members who are accustomed to a different commit message format.
+- **Solution**: Provide training and demonstrate the benefits of WASP.
+Encourage open discussion about the format to address concerns.

+### Ambiguity in Types of Changes
+- **Challenge**: Difficulty in categorizing some changes, leading to ambiguity.
+- **Solution**: Create guidelines that help in categorizing complex changes.
+Allow for flexibility and use the most appropriate category that closely matches the nature of the change.

+## Future Perspectives

+### Evolution of WASP
+- The protocol might evolve to include more types of changes or adapt to new development practices.
+- Integration with AI and machine learning tools could provide suggestions for categorizing changes or even automate parts of the process.

+### Broader Adoption
+- As the benefits of WASP become more evident, its adoption across various software development teams could increase.
+- It may also inspire similar protocols in other aspects of software engineering, beyond commit messages.

+## Conclusion

+WASP provides a structured and efficient way to manage commit messages in software development projects.
+By standardizing how changes are documented, it enhances clarity, improves communication among team members, and facilitates a better understanding of the project’s history.
+As with any protocol, its success depends on proper implementation, regular review, and willingness to adapt to changing needs.

+This document serves as a comprehensive guide to understanding, implementing, and benefiting from the WASP protocol in your software development endeavors.